The Secret to Making Your Elbow and Wrist Pain Disappear

 How physical therapy benefits you

 Whatever the cause of your elbow or wrist pain may be, physical therapy can help you.
-Our advanced treatments at Washington Physical Therapy and Rehabilitation can help relieve your pain, restore your range of motion, and get you back to living your normal life.
+Our advanced treatments at Washington Physical Therapy can help relieve your pain, restore your range of motion, and get you back to living your normal life.
 In many cases, physical therapy treatments can even help you eliminate the need for harmful painkillers or invasive surgical procedures for nerve-damaging conditions like Carpal Tunnel Syndrome.